 The word Avenir means “future” in French.
 Avenir is not purely geometric; it has vertical strokes that are thicker than the horizontals, an “o” that is not a perfect circle, and shortened ascenders.
 These nuances aid in legibility and give Avenir a harmonious and sensible appearance for both texts and headlines. (linotype.com)

 The open-source font Inter is an acceptable alternative to Avenir Next W1G.
-It used in our software applications and our web properties.
+It is used in our software applications and our web properties.
 You can also use it in Microsoft Office applications when creating presentations, internal documentation and business letters.
 Inter can downloaded from rsms.me/inter.

 Requesting Font Licenses for Avenir Next